What Is a Per-Piece Pay Rate or Piecework?

 In per-piece pay structures, payment is based on the number of “pieces” of work that a worker completes.
 The worker is paid a monetary rate of a certain number of cents or dollars for each piece of work.
 What constitutes a “piece” worthy of the set rate is defined in advance.
-The hourly wage of a worker engaged in piece work will vary based on how skilled he or she is in completing the work and how time-consuming each piece of work is.
+The hourly wage of a worker engaged in piecework will vary based on how skilled he is in completing the work and how time-consuming each piece of work is.

-The concept of piecework has been around a long time, before the Internet, online jobs and data entry.
-It has been used in garment factories and other manufacturing jobs to pay workers based on production since the time of the Industrial Revolution.
-In today’s economy, it is still used that way, especially in developing nations.
+The concept of piecework has been around since the time of the Industrial Revolution, and it was used in garment factories and other manufacturing jobs to pay workers based on production.
+In today’s economy, it is still used this way, especially in developing nations.

-In the work-at-home world, piece work is also used in fields such as data entry, translation, writing, editing and call centers.
+With the advent of the Internet, piecework is now applied to online jobs with non-tangible work outputs.
+Working from home, people can now do piecework in such fields as data entry, translation, writing, editing, and call centers.
 In these lines of work, the “pieces” may be clearly defined and incorporated in the rate, such as per-minute talk time, per call, per completion, per word, per keystroke, per page, or on a project basis.

-The pieces can be even more varied than that online.
-There are many micro jobs at places like Amazon's Mechanical Turk where people do small tasks such as clicking links and are paid on a per piece basis.
+Online piecework can be even more varied.
+There are many micro jobs at places like Amazon's Mechanical Turk where people do small tasks such as clicking links, and they're paid on a per piece basis.

 Note that only employees are protected by minimum wage laws, not independent contractors, and per-piece pay structures are often used as pay rates for freelancers or independent contractors.

 Here are some negative things to consider regarding piecework: